Acumatica/Acumatica-SpecialOrder-Cost-Accounting_/README.md

 Extension that enables tracking and using of actual Inventory Costs that are specific to a particular job/order
 ==================================
+> [!IMPORTANT]
+>
+> To request this customization package, contact Acumatica customization team by submitting a [New Customization Request Case](https://portal.acumatica.com/Main?ScreenId=SP203006).
+> Assistance with setup, training, troubleshooting issues with this customization requires annual customization maintenance plan.
+>

 This extension enables the system to use a specific Purchase Cost for Special Order items that flows through to Inventory and Financial documents as a Cost of Goods Sold, providing a more precise profitability calculation for the Sales/Service Order.